 Expand your knowledge of the huge repertoire for voices and viols in consort, and understand the structure of the music better.
 Learn how to balance the sound between viols and voices, and how to adapt your technique to suit others in the group.
 Meet some new players and singers for future music making.

 What level is the course and do I need any particular skills?

-This course is for singers and viol players who are already used to playing in one-to-a-part consorts, and are able to sight-read most of the standard repertoire without having to stop the group if lost.
-Singers should have some experience in singing 16th and 17th century music.
+This course is for singers and viol players who are already used to playing or singing in one-to-a-part consorts, and are able to sight-read most of the standard repertoire without having to stop the group if lost.
+Singers should have previous experience in singing 16th and 17th century music.

 Ideally most viols players should be able to play more than one size of viol, and read at least two clefs.

-Viol players players who also sing are especially welcome.
+Viol players who also sing are especially welcome.